HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/mobile_home_window.md

-**Mobile Home Window**, along with [Mobile Home](/buildings/mobile_home), was added in the v0.15.0 "Pulling the Pins" update.
+The **Mobile Home Window** is an [Obstacle](/obstacles) added in the v0.15.0 "Pulling the Pin" update on January 14th, 2024.
 # Location and Spawning

-Each [Mobile Home](/buildings/mobile_home) comes with a Mobile Home Window that is attached to it.
+A single Mobile Home Window spawns in every [Mobile Home](/buildings/mobile_home) on the exterior.

 # Loot & More

-Being just a decorative object, Mobile Home Window doesn't drop any loot upon destroying it.
+The Mobile Home Window doesn't drop loot.

-Unlike every other window, Mobile Home Window, once broken, you can pass through it

 # Tips

-- If you are ambushed inside the mobile home, you can destroy the window and escape.
+- If you are ambushed inside the mobile home, you can destroy the window and escape as the space that the window occupies has no hitbox once the window is destroyed.
-   - Since many people know this trick, you can aim at the window to ambush players inside the [Mobile Home](/buildings/mobile_home), not just the door.
+   - Since many people know this trick, you can aim at the window to ambush players inside the Mobile Home, not just the door.
+- Don't use the Mobile Home Window as cover since it is easily destroyed.

  # Trivia